 Who better to look to for some renovation inspiration than the Property Bro himself, Drew Scott?

-Long before we helped the Property Brothers furnish an ADU on behalf of Brad Pitt on the premier episode of Celebrity IOU — or furnished a remodeled garage for #TeamJonathan on season 7 of Brother vs. Brother — Drew Scott came to Resource Furniture’s LA showroom looking to furnish an impossibly tiny, ultra-narrow attic in his private home in southern California.
+Long before we helped the Property Brothers furnish an ADU on behalf of Brad Pitt on the premiere episode of Celebrity IOU — or furnished a remodeled garage for #TeamJonathan on season 7 of Brother vs. Brother — Drew Scott came to Resource Furniture’s LA showroom looking to furnish an impossibly tiny, ultra-narrow attic in his private home in southern California.

 Resource worked with Drew to furnish the room with an LGM revolving wall bed, which allows the space to transform from private study to guest room in an instant.
 The LGM even features integrated slide-out nightstands to further maximize space in this cozy attic.